bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 description: |
   ![A tetrahedron made out of polished balls of hematite](/content/posts/on-tetrahedra-and-tuition/assets/images/hematite-tetrahedron.webp)

   During a chemistry lecture I was told a simple little piece of information.
-This, of course, kicked off weeks of thinking about triangles and how people, communities and cultures learn.
+This, of course, kicked off weeks of thinking about triangles, as well as how people, communities and cultures learn.
 tags:
   - Mathematics
 ---